canonical/mlflow-operator/docs/how-to/prepare/create-ck8s-aws.rst

 Create an MLOps-ready Charmed Kubernetes cluster
 ================================================

-This how-to guide will show you how to create a Charmed Kubernetes (CK8s) cluster with an appropriate configuration for deploying an MLOps platforms such as Kubeflow or MLflow.
+This how-to guide explains how to create and configure a Charmed Kubernetes (CK8s) cluster for deploying an MLOps platform such as Charmed Kubeflow or MLflow.

 **Prerequisites**